devassistant/devassistant/docs/developer_documentation/command_reference.rst

         foo: bar
         spam: spam

+    jinja_render_dir:
+      template: *somedir
+      destination: ${dest}/somedir
+      data:
+        foo: foo!
+        spam: my_spam

-The filename of the rendered template is created in this way:
+The filename of the rendered template is created in this way (the first step is omitted with ``jinja_render_dir``:

 - if ``output`` is provided, use that as the filename
 - else if name of the template endswith ``.tpl``, strip ``.tpl`` and use it
 - else use the template name

+For template syntax reference, see `Jinja2 documentation <http://jinja.pocoo.org/docs/>`.

 Logging Commands
 ----------------